DEAD ART

 18th November, 2007

 Intervention at the Museum of Contemporary Art, Sydney, about the lack of local live art in the curatorial vision of one of Australia’s foremost contemporary art institutions.
-Apart from rare appearances by foreign artists, mostly curated by the Biennale, the MCA disregards performance.
-By extension, all contemporary art institutions which do the same, are implicated.
+Apart from rare appearances by foreign artists, mostly curated by the Biennale, the MCA at this time had disregarded performance.
+By extension, all contemporary art institutions were implicated.

-Guerilla documentation from Dead Art was taken up by blogs and art websites all over the world.
-It has been quoted in other subsequent protests by artists Jeff Stein at the Sydney Opera House during Vivid, and by Deborah Kelly at the new Kaldor wing at AGNSW.
-It was a nerve-wracking but ultimately exhilarating experience to perform Dead Art: it punched a hole in the seemingly impenetrable wall of art institutions, relieving not just me, but people everywhere.
+Guerilla footage from Dead Art made news all over the world.
+It has been quoted in subsequent protests by artists Jeff Stein at the Sydney Opera House during Vivid, and Deborah Kelly at the new Kaldor wing at AGNSW.
+It was a nerve-wracking but ultimately exhilarating experience: it punched a hole in the seemingly impenetrable wall of art institutions, relieving not just me, but people everywhere.